sihanu89/Elk-Stack-deployment-/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because:
 -	system configuration and deployment can be done consistently and quickly for all web servers at same time.
 -	Ansible automation is not complex and ease to use.
--	It minimizes the attack surface as it not require any remote server agent.
+-	It minimizes the attack surface as it does not require any remote server agent.

 The playbook implements the following tasks:
 -	Installs Docker